oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

    ![Click Timeline](images/create-par2.png " ")

-4. Repeat the steps 1-3 to generate PAR for the text model and store the PAR, which is going to be used in later labs.
+4. Repeat the steps 1-3 to generate PAR for the text model and store the PAR, which will be used in the next task.

 ## Task 4: Load ONNX Model to Oracle Database